Investigations into the Nature of Matter

 determinable through consciousness.
 If not immediately

-observed then the state is a superposition of all classically
+observed then the state may be regarded as superposition of all classical

-mind of other people have to be considered as superstates - a
+mind of other people have to be considered generally as superpositions of states - a

 hypothesis that should have testable consequences.
 This view could

 only one consciousness in the universe (hence solipsistic), and that

 which is experienced is a phenomenal unity emerging from a complex

 noumenal state underlying all reality.
 That noumenon we might

 call Nature in Herself, or God (hence pantheism).